Achieveing reliable UDP transmission at 10 Gb/s using BSD socket for data acquisition systems: Source code

 \section{Source code}

-The software for this project is released under a BSD license and is freely available at GitHub \url{https://github.com/ess-dmsc/event-formation-unit.git}.
+The software for this project is released under a BSD license and is freely available at GitHub \url{https://github.com/mortenjc/udpperf}.
 To build the programs used for these experiments complete the following steps.
-To build and start the producer:
+To build and start the transmitter and receivers: